Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-It is desirable that the resulting distance matrix is an ultrametric distance matrix because this ensures that the distance between clusters decreases for each split, making the visualization of the resulting dendrogram interpretable \citep{JO67, HA67}.
-A distance matrix $\bm{M} = (m_{ij})$ is ultrametric if
+It is desirable that the resulting distance matrix is an ultrametric distance matrix.
+This property ensures that the distance between the clusters decreases with each split, making the resulting dendrogram interpretable without inversions \citep{JO67, HA67}.
+A distance matrix $\bm{U} = (u_{kl})$ is ultrametric if

-for all $i$, $j$, and $l$.
+for all $k$, $l$, and $m$.

-\begin{Remark} Calculating the distances induced by the RV-coefficient, average linkage, or single linkage as in Theorem~\ref{th:InducedDistance}, the distance matrix $\bm{M}$ resulting from HC-SVD is ultrametric if the procedure found the correct hierarchical cluster structure. \end{Remark}

-Given that HC-SVD only considers $k_i(p_i - 1)$ splits instead of all $2^{p_i-1}$ possibilities for a cluster $G^{(i)}$, there is a chance of overlooking the true underlying cluster structure.
-This trade-off is made in favor of computational feasibility, while acknowledging that satisfaction of the ultrametric property cannot be guaranteed in such cases.